Double materiality assessment

 Double materiality is the assessment of how sustainability issues affect a company financially (outside-in) and how the company impacts society and the environment (inside-out).

 The double materiality assessment gained popularity with the introduction of the Corporate Sustainability Reporting Directive (CSRD).
-Under CSRD, double materiality is a requirement, emphasizing that companies must evaluate how sustainability issues affect their financial performance and impact.
+Under CSRD the double materiality assessment is requirement.
+The goal is to identify the most relevant sustainability themes for a company.

-The double materiality checklist is a structured approach to help companies assess their sustainability impact and financial risks due to ESG factors.
-This checklist guides organizations through the essential steps of aligning their business strategies with sustainable practices.
+This double materiality analysis example is a structured approach to help companies assess their sustainability impact and financial risks due to ESG factors.
+This example guides organizations through the essential steps of aligning their business strategies with sustainable practices.

 1. Focus on your business and strategy